-Lockdown Protocol is a sci-fi themed platformer style third person shooter game with built-in level editor.
-It features a classic platformer style single player game where you must fight your way to exit collecting power cells on the way as well as multiplayer mode where you can fight against your friends over internet or LAN.
+Lockdown Protocol is a sci-fi themed platformer-style third person shooter game with built-in level editor and basic network multiplayer support.
 The game is available for Windows and Linux PCs.

 The game is available in two different versions: Free playable demo and full version.
 By pre-purchasing the full version now you support its development and get early access to the full version content as it is added.
-You also get a 40% discount!
+You'll also get a 40% discount!

 Here is an in-game video from public alpha version 0.18.0:

 And another video demonstrating built-in level editor in public alpha version 0.10.0 (the game was called by its working title The Platform Shooter at the time):

 Following features/content is already available in latest version:

 - 25 single player levels (8 available in demo, rest can be previewed).